 The back section of the eye is filled with a clear gel called vitreous humor, or simply, vitreous.
 The vitreous is firmly attached to several components in the posterior section of the eye: the optic nerve, large retinal vessels, the central retina (macula), and importantly for our discussion here, the front section of the retina along the edges of retinal thinning (lattice).
 The vitreous usually separates from these structures as we age, also called a “PVD.”
 “See Posterior Vitreous Detachment” above for a complete description of this event.

-Usually, the vitreous separating, or PVD, is a benign process.
+Usually, the separation of the vitreous, or PVD, is a benign process.
 However, the vitreous may pull hard enough to tear the retina in one or more places.
 The eye’s fluid may pass through a retinal tear and lift the retina off the back of the eye, much as wallpaper can peel off a wall.
 A retinal detachment is the separation of the retina from the inside wall of the eye.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.